singuliere/enough/docs/monitoring_architecture.rst

       }

-Well, fortunately the description may add a list of some attended strings at some given uri, and any other parameter of your choice, provided that you write the code which will exploit it.
+Well, fortunately the description may add a list of some attended strings at some given URI, and any other parameter of your choice, provided that you write the code which will exploit it.

 The main monitoring configuration for securedrop.club is available in